HLC's Primary Role and Focus within the Community

 - Youth Guarantee training for young people (aged 16 – 19 years) and funded by TEC (at no cost to students).
 The students are enrolled on one of three pre-employment training and recreational skills courses - Hospitality, Computing, Foundation Skills Level 1 or Foundation Skills Level 2.

-- Training for fee-paying students in industry-specific certificate courses (Security, Cookery, Early Childhood Education and Health, Disability and Aged Care) up to level four on the NZ National Qualifications Framework.
-Security courses held in Palmerston North and the Health, Disability and Aged Care course held in Levin and run in conjunction with UCOL.
+- Training for fee-paying students in industry-specific certificate courses (Security, Cookery, Health and Wellbeing, Business, Food & Beverage, Exercise & Sport) up to level four on the NZ National Qualifications Framework.
+Security courses held in Palmerston North and the Health and Wellbeing Programme held in Levin and run in conjunction with UCOL.

 - A community-based Employment Services Programme, working with nearly one hundred people with disabilities, 60+ of whom are in paid employment.
 This programme is funded by the Ministry of Social Development.